sayantangkhan/movie-plot-nlp-project/notebooks/cleaning-and-preprocessing/README.md

 However, even without this the model seemed to do a good job when manually testing on popular movies, and we worried this would make it too difficult to find obscure films, so we never ended up using this data.
 We may in future run a comparison to see how the results actually compare.

-INPUTS:
-+ Data/cmu_movie_boxoffice.tsv
-+ Data/wiki_plots_with_genres_c2.csv
-+ Data/wiki_movies_no_cites.zip
-+ Data/wiki_movie_plots_deduped_c2.csv

-OUTPUT:
-+ Data/wiki_with_revenue.csv (actually a zip file)

 ### More revenues

 The notebook [ttlDmerging](ttlDmerging.ipynb) takes the revenue, overview, and popularity from the metadata dataset and merges them into the Kaggle dataset.

-INPUTS:
-+ Data/movies_metadata.csv
-+ Data/wiki_plots_with_genres_c2.csv
-OUTPUT:
-+ Data/wiki_plots_with_genres_c3.csv

 # Preprocessing <a name="preprocessing"></a>

+## Fragmenting long plot<a name="plot-split"></a>

+To vectorize the plot descriptions that will be stored in the model, we need to break the plot into shorter chunks.
+The notebook [imdb_summaries](imdb_summaries.ipynb) takes the long plot descriptions from wikipedia and breaks long paragraphs into chunks with at most 256 tokens (words) each, in a way that doesn't split up sentences, and which doesn't mix sentences from different paragraphs within the same chunk.
+This allows each movie to be represented by multiple different embedded vectors, each representing a different piece of the plot.

-## Generating Wikipedia summary fragments <a name="wiki-summary"></a>
+## Generating cross-encoder training data <a name="encoder-train-data"></a>

+The cross-encoder needs pairs of text of the form (simulated user query, fragment of plot description) along with similarity scores for training purposes.
+First, we need to generate simulated user queries for this training.
 The notebook [summary_generator](summary_generator.ipynb) takes the Kaggle dataset (with citations removed) and creates a new dataset which contains fragments of the plots and a corresponding sentence randomly chosen from a summary of that chunk.
 The fragments of the plots can be the 1st, 2nd, or 3rd third of the plot, or the 1st or 2nd half of the plot (stored in column PlotFragments).
 Then T5 is used to summarize this fragment, and a sentence is randomly chosen from this summary (which is then stored in column SummaryFragment).
+This sentence will represent a user query.
 A MovieID column is used to link the rows back to the corresponding row in the original dataset.
 To keep the datasize managable, instead of adding all 5 options for every movie, there is a 62.5% chance of adding any given fragment to the new dataset.

-INPUT:
-+ Data/wiki_movies_no_cites.csv

-OUTPUT:
-+ Data/summaries.csv

-## Generating cross-encoder training data <a name="encoder-train-data"></a>

-The cross-encoder needs pairs of text with similarity scores for training purposes.
-The notebook [pruning-summaries](pruning-summaries.ipynb) uses the plot fragments & corresponding random sentences from summaries already generated and uses this to get the similarity data.
+After generating that data, the notebook [pruning-summaries](pruning-summaries.ipynb) uses the plot fragments & corresponding random sentences from summaries already generated and uses this to assign the similarity score.
 Here's how the scores are assigned:
 + a fragment & corresponding summarized sentence get a high similarity score;
 + a fragment from one movie & summarized sentence from a totally different movie get a low similarity score;
 + a fragment & summarized sentence from the same movie, but different chunks (e.g., fragment from middle third, summarized sentence from first half) get a medium similarity score.

 The pairs are randomly chosen so that about 40% get a high score and about 60% get a low score (with a negligible amount getting a medium score).

-INPUT/OUTPUT:
-+ Data/summaries.csv

-## Fragmenting long plot<a name="plot-split"></a>

-To vectorize the plot descriptions, we need to break the plot into shorter trunks.
-The notebook [imdb_summaries](imdb_summaries.ipynb) takes the long plot descriptions from wikipedia and breaks long paragraphs into chunks with at most 256 tokens (words) each, in a way that doesn't split up sentences, and which doesn't mix sentences from different paragraphs within the same chunk.

-INPUT:
-+ Data/with_imdb_scraped_no_dpus_2.csv

-OUTPUT:
-+ Data/imdb_plots.csv